Invariant connections and PBW theorem for Lie groupoid pairs: Preliminaries

 \subsubsection{Modules}

-For a Lie groupoid $\L$ over a manifold $M$, a (left) \emph{$\L$-module} is a vector bundle $E$ over $M$ equipped with a Lie groupoid morphism from $\L$ to $\frameG{E}$.
-Is is often convenient to see it as an assignment
+For a Lie groupoid $\L$ over a manifold $M$, a (left) \emph{$\L$-module} is a vector bundle $E$ over $M$ equipped with a Lie groupoid morphism from $\L$ to $\fb(E)$.
+It is often convenient to see it as an assignment

 satisfying the usual axioms of a left action, see \cite{mackenzie_general_2005}.